falakjain98/personal_fitness_tracker/README.md

 ### Project Summary

-A pipeline to actively extract data from my fitness tracker and visualize fitness metrics and insights
+A pipeline to actively extract data from your activity tracker and visualize fitness metrics to draw insights

 The following technologies are utilized in this project:
 - [AWS Services](https://aws.amazon.com/): *Cloud platform*